corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 It deploys those configurations as needed, via the associated Angel service.
 Angel services identify themselves to the Zone service via an authentication token referred to as the "zone token".
-The Zone service also co-ordinates actions needed (for example, new network parameters) on subzones, which are executed by the Angel service for the appropriate Network Map service.
+The Zone service also co-ordinates actions needed (for example, new network parameters) on Sub Zones, which are executed by the Angel service for the appropriate Network Map service.

 ## Running the Zone service